BalamiRR/User-Directory/README.md

 In this project, Test Driven Development was implemented for @Service Layer and @Controller.

+@Controller :

 Totally, 6 methods were constituted for @Controller.
-These methods are about the testing the @Get, @Delete, @Post and @Put annotations to know methods whether returning HTTP:200 or HTTP:404 etc.
+Those methods are about the testing the @Get, @Delete, @Post and @Put annotations to check whether returning HTTP: 200 or HTTP: 404 errors etc.

- -
+Passed : 6     Failed : 0

  ![alt text](./Controller.png)

+@Service :

+Totaly, 3 methods were constituted for @Service.
+Those methods were about to check by id, creating person and getting all person whether returning correctly or not.

+Passed : 3     Failed : 0

  ![alt text](./ServiceLayer.png)

+This project was done by Fuat Kara

 # ~THE END ~